Select Page

 How To Set Up A Barcode System | inFlow Inventory software

-Save time and increase your efficiency
+Save time and increase efficiency by scanning barcodes

 Using barcodes allows you to process your inventory much faster than any other manual method.
 Think of the length of most universal product codes (UPCs), which are 12 characters or more.
 You could type those numbers into your system, or you could activate a scanner with one press of your finger and have the computer do the typing for you.